vitelabs/vuilder-docs/vite-basics/network/nodes.md

 ### Registration

 :::tip
-Registering a new SBP requires staking 1,000,000 VITE.
-Please ensure you have the amount in your account.
+Registering a new SBP requires staking 1M (1,000,000) VITE.
+Please make sure you have at least this amount in your account.
 :::

 Log in [Vite Web Wallet](https://x.vite.net/) and navigate to **SBP Registration** page.